Start Enterprise Timetabler and load timetable data

 - Open the Scientia Portal.
 If prompted, enter your user name and password.

-- If you have access to multiple timetables, select the appropriate tab in the Scientia Portal.
+- If you have access to multiple timetables, click an appropriate tab (see 1, below) in the Scientia Portal.
 For example, you might have access to the current live timetable, and the draft timetable for next year.

 - If you have not started Enterprise Timetabler before, or the application has been updated, the Application Install window appears.
 Click Install.
 Enterprise Timetabler is downloaded then installed.

 - If no other Enterprise Foundation applications are open, you must choose a data option to start Enterprise Timetabler.
-A window appears; in the I would like to area, select one of the following options.
+A window appears (see below); in the I would like to area, select one of the following options.
 The same option is selected when you next start Enterprise Timetabler.